- Northeast Ohio 216.444.7000

 What is bilirubin?

-Why is a bilirubin test done?
+What is a bilirubin blood test?

-What should I expect during the bilirubin test?
+What happens during a bilirubin blood test?

 Results and Follow-Up

 What type of results will I get and what do the results mean?

 The test results will show measurement values for the bilirubin in your bloodstream.
 There are actually two different types of bilirubin in your bloodstream: the bilirubin that goes to your liver for processing, and the bilirubin that comes out of your liver.
 Your test will show these values separately, as well as your total bilirubin.
 It’ll usually show them as milligrams of bilirubin per deciliter of blood, or mg/dL.

 Direct vs. indirect bilirubin (or conjugated vs. unconjugated)